 - What kinds of cases warrant initiating a tele-emergency call — consider tiers for required, recommended, or optional

-- What charges are billed per call, and which are covered by a flat fee
+- Which charges are billed per call, and which are covered by a flat fee

 - What the hub providers and spoke providers will each be responsible for